 Bio-Specimen Assessment of Fire Effects (B-SAFE) Study aims to reveal how wildfires affect the health of pregnant women and their babies

 Researchers from the Environmental Health Sciences Center are conducting a study to learn how the 2018 Camp Fire and its smoke affected pregnant women and their babies.
-The study is a continuation of research already underway in the Bio-Specimen Assessment of Fire Effects (B-SAFE) pregnancy study, which began last year after wildfires hit the North Bay during the October 2017 Fire Siege.*
+The study is a continuation of research already underway in the Bio-Specimen Assessment of Fire Effects (B-SAFE) pregnancy study, which began in 2017 after wildfires hit the North Bay during the October 2017 Fire Siege.*

 For this new phase of B-SAFE, researchers are enrolling women who were pregnant and living in Northern California when the Camp Fire struck on November 8, 2018.